DataDog/dd-sdk-unity/CONTRIBUTING.md

 ### Android prerequisites

-To build the SDK for Android, you'll also need to:
+To build the SDK for Android:

 - In Unity Hub, ensure that all relevant Unity Editor installs include the **Android Build Support** components, along with **OpenJDK** and **Android SDK & NDK Tools**.
-- For Android emulator support in scripts: install the [Android SDK][android-sdk] and the [`cmdline-tools`][cmdline-tools] package.
+- For Android emulator support in scripts, install the [Android SDK][android-sdk] and the [`cmdline-tools`][cmdline-tools] package.
-    - To verify: `$ANDROID_HOME` should be set, and `$ANDROID_HOME/cmdline-tools/latest` should exist.
+    - To verify the SDK has successfully installed, check that `$ANDROID_HOME` is set, and `$ANDROID_HOME/cmdline-tools/latest` exists.

 [android-sdk]: https://developer.android.com/studio
 [cmdline-tools]: https://developer.android.com/tools

 ### iOS prerequisites

-To build the SDK for iOS, you'll also need to:
+To build the SDK for iOS:

 - In Unity Hub, ensure that all relevant Unity Editor installs include the **iOS Build Support** component.
 - Install [`Xcode`][xcode].
-    - To verify: `xcodebuild -version`
+    - To verify Xcode successfully installed, run: `xcodebuild -version`
 - Ensure that you've configured Xcode for automatic signing by authenticating with your Apple ID.
 - Install [`xcbeautify`][xcbeautify] via `brew install xcbeautify`
-    - To verify: `xcbeautify --version`
+    - To verify xcbeautify successfully installed, run: `xcbeautify --version`
 - Ensure that you have [Ruby][ruby] installed on your system.
-    - To verify: `ruby --version`, `gem --version`
+    - To verify Ruby successfully installed, run: `ruby --version`, `gem --version`

 #### Troubleshooting iOS Resolver